Who we are

 ALIA accredits courses for Librarians and information specialists (undergraduate and postgraduate university courses)

 Teacher librarians have three major roles.

-- work with Principals and senior staff to ensure information literacy outcomes are a major school focus
+- work with Principals and senior staff to ensure high information literacy outcomes

 - are involved in curriculum planning and school curriculum committees